tatterdemalione/Timeline/README.md

 Planned Updates:
 - Provide functionality for multiple events in each year.
 Using an array of linked lists containing events and maybe a JTabbedPane interface?
 - Put a logo on the main screen
-- Add .jar build instructions for Mac and Windows
 - Add a backup feature

 ## Bugs:
 - Can't copy and paste into the JtextFields or JTextAreas
-- Large photos get cropped in an ugly fashion, instead of reduced in size...

 ## To Build:
 -     git clone https://github.com/tatterdemalione/Timeline.git